California governor pardons Vietnamese immigrant

 SACRAMENTO, Calif.
-(AP) - California Gov. Gavin Newsom has pardoned a Vietnamese immigrant facing possible deportation for a gang crime he committed 15 years ago.
+(AP) - A Vietnamese immigrant facing possible deportation for a 15-year-old gang crime is among seven people pardoned Wednesday by California Gov. Gavin Newsom.

-Newsom on Wednesday granted clemency to 37-year-old Quoc Nguyen of Santa Clara County, who was imprisoned for a 2004 assault with a deadly weapon but never had another arrest.
+Clemency may allow Quoc Nguyen, 37, to avoid deportation, the governor said.

-Newsom’s office says Nguyen supports his elderly mother and deporting him could harm his family.
+Nguyen, who was brought to the U.S. legally when he was 10, was sentenced to seven years in prison for a 2004 assault with a deadly weapon.

 Sign up for Daily Newsletters